ZengineHQ/developers/plugins/getting-started/plugin-types.md

 subgroup: plugin-types
 ---
 # Plugin Types
-You can create plugins of three different types: fullPage, inline or recordOverlay.
+You can create plugins with the following types: fullPage, inline, recordOverlay and settings.
 Use registration options to specify which type your plugin will be, as well as related options.
 If you do not specify any registration options, the default type is fullPage.

 More information about the individual options is available on the [plugin registration options page]({{site.baseurl}}/plugins/registration).